Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 The web interface is reachable on port 80 at the IP address of your virtual machine.
 The login prompt of the shell is showing you this IP address, too.
 (See screenshot above).
-DHCP should be enabled in your network otherwise take a look into the ``graylog-ctl`` command to apply a static IP address to the appliance.
+DHCP should be enabled in your network otherwise you may need to edit the :doc:`Graylog configuration file </pages/configuration/server.conf>` to configure the static IP.

 The standard user for the web interface is *admin* with the password *admin*.